 LP Gas Licenses for RV Dispensing & Repair

-***Important*** If you meet the 3-year minimum of verifiable work experience.
-The applicant must provide a letter from their employer stating their experience.
-Acceptable experience shall include work with a liquefied petroleum gas company where the applicant performed activities that fall within one or more of the following categories:
+- Verifiable work experience shall include work with a liquified petroleum gas company where the applicant performed activities that fall within one or more of the following areas:

 - Maintenance of gas facilities and equipment.